|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 |19+||please enquire||You will need to provide your own stationery and you will be given the opportunity to take part in trips and visits.
 There is a recommended textbook for the course and access to a PC, although not essential, is beneficial.|

-English and maths are important life skills that will help you to achieve your best in your studies and progress to your chosen career.
-If you have not already achieved grade 9-4 in GCSE maths and/ or English at school, this will be a mandatory part of your study.
+English and Maths are important life skills that will help you to achieve your best in your studies and progress to your dream career.

 Voluntary placement (750 hours) in an early years setting is a mandatory plart of the course over the year of study.